Iris rosenbachiana: Native

-and it has also been found in the Hissar Mountains, and Fann Mountains in Tadjikistan.
+and it has also been found in the Hissar Mountains, and Fann Mountains in Tajikistan.

 Cultivation

 This species is similar to Iris nicolai both in cultural requirements and form.

 It prefers to grow in well-drained soils, that have a stony composition including dolomitic lime dust.
 They like summer drought and well ventilated positions.

 It is difficult to grow outside in the UK, so best cultivated in an alpine house or bulb frame.